ankitson/aoc/2022/rust/day11/notes.md

 Now the answer for the sample should be 101*105, but mine is 101*106.
 Monkey #3 is getting an extra inspection somewhere.
 I also don't understand why the second cloine is necessary.

+Ok it works now, that bug was actually just a bug in my input.

 # PROBLEM

 --- Day 11: Monkey in the Middle ---